microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

 At the time of writing, our AI Copilot only supports interacting with LLM via [OpenAI-compatible APIs](https://platform.openai.com/docs/api-reference/introduction).
 However, the feature was designed to be easily configurable and support other interaction modes in the future.

-Let's go through an introduction of configuration properties and how to enable and configure them depending on Microcks installation method.
+Let's go through an introduction to configuration properties and how to enable and configure them depending on the Microcks installation method.

 ## 1. Configuration properties

 As mentioned in the [Application Configuration reference](https://microcks.io/documentation/references/configuration/application-config/#ai-copilot), AI Copilot has its own configuration section with properties starting with `ai-copilot`.
 By default, the AI Copilot feature is disabled, and you'll need to set the `ai-copilot.enabled` property to `true`.

-The other important configuration property if the LLM `implementation` you'd like to use.
-As stated in the overview, today's only available option is `openai`.
+The other important configuration property is the LLM `implementation` you'd like to use.
+As stated in the overview, today's only available option is `OpenAI`.

 ### OpenAI properties